Shalika germs for tamely ramified elements in $GL_n$: The combinatorial formulas

 \subsection{The formulas for orbital integrals}

-In this section, we give a combinatorial formulation of the orbital integrals and comment on the non-elliptic case. \begin{definition} For $\gamma \in M\subset G$, where $M$ is a Levi subgroup conjugate to $L(\mu)$, let $\gamma_1,\ldots,\gamma_{\ell(\mu)}$ we define the master symmetric function to be
+In this section, we give a combinatorial formulation of the orbital integrals and comment on the non-elliptic case. \begin{definition} For $\gamma \in \fm\subset \fg$, where $\fm$ is the Lie algebra of a Levi subgroup conjugate to $L(\mu)$, let $\gamma_1,\ldots,\gamma_{\ell(\mu)}$ we define the master symmetric function to be

 \end{definition} \begin{remark} This is only a definition at $t=1$.
 For the equivalued, deformed case the relevant symmetric functions are defined in \cite{BGLX}.
-In the DAHA-version, the superpolynomials (in general) are defined in \cite[Section 4.2.]{CD2}, but as far as the authors are aware, this has not been explored on the level of the elliptic Hall algebra. \end{remark} \begin{theorem} Let $\gamma$ be compact and regular semisimple, and let $\1_\lambda$ be the characteristic function of the standard parahoric $\bP_\lambda$ associated to $\lambda\vdash n$.
+In the DAHA-version, the superpolynomials (in general) are defined in \cite[Section 4.2.]{CD2}, but as far as the authors are aware, this has not been explored on the level of the elliptic Hall algebra. \end{remark} Let us now restate and prove Theorem \ref{thm:weightpolynomials} from the introduction. \begin{theorem} Let $\gamma$ be compact, tamely ramified and regular semisimple, and let $\1_\lambda$ be the characteristic function of the standard parahoric $\bP_\lambda$ associated to $\lambda\vdash n$, divided out by its measure (with the normalization of measures as before).
 Then where we pair using the Hall inner product and $\fgamma$ is as above. \end{theorem} \begin{proof} Assume first $\gamma$ is elliptic.
 From Theorem \ref{thm:steinberg}, we have and by Theorem \ref{thm:comparerecursion} plus Definition \ref{def:ellipticmastersymfn} we have

 The result then follows from Propositions \ref{prop:wpair1}, \ref{prop:wpair2} and Proposition \ref{prop:germcomparison}.